jgrycz/home-automation-scripts/README.md

 # home-automation-scripts
-Interesting pice of code / automatons for HA.
+Interesting piece of code / automatons for HA.